renacin/BramptonTransitAnalysis/README.md

 1. [12-29-2023] - For All Routes In A Given Transit System, Determine Which Stops A Bus Visits
 2. [01-15-2024] - Create A System That Can Effectively Parse, And Store GTFS Data Into A Database
 3. [01-22-2024] - For A Given Period Of Time, Run System - Gather GTFS Data On A Headless Computer.
 Build In Contingencies!
-4. [02-27-2024] - Memory issue identified w/ RPI3.
-Need to modify code to be more memory efficient
+4. [02-27-2024] - Memory Issue Identified W/ RPI3.
+Need To Modify Code To Be More Memory Efficient
-4. [00-00-0000] - Having Collected Data, Can I Interpret Traffic Patterns From GTFS Data Collected?
+4. [03-27-2024] - Having Collected Data, Can I Interpret Basic Temporal Patterns From GTFS Data Collected?
+5. [00-00-2024] - Before we move onto more difficult statistics, can we interpret system outages from the data collected?